opensumi/docs/docs/integrate/browser-extension/shortcuts-guard.en.md

 order: 1
 ---

-The shortcuts of the OpenSumi IDE conflict with those of the Chrome, which makes the corresponding actions of OpenSumi IDE unable to take effect.
-For example, the Ctrl/Cmd + W shortcut will close the current browser tab, making OpenSumi unable to handle this shortcut event.
+The shortcuts of IDEs developed based on OpenSumi conflict with those of Chrome, which makes the corresponding actions of IDEs unable to take effect.
+For example, the `Ctrl/Cmd + W` shortcut will close the current browser tab, making IDEs unable to handle this shortcut event.
 Shortcuts Guard solve the most common used shortcuts conflict.

 ![popup page](https://gw.alipayobjects.com/zos/antfincdn/WT9eqVueq/9b0b170a-cd32-40ec-9dbf-ea145f6bc800.png)